jweinst1/RiftJS/README.md

-# RiftJS
+# RiftsJS

 ####The JavaScript Array transformed.

-RiftJS is a Node package that implements the Rift data structure, an extended `Javascript` array that combines the functionality of a Hashmap, Hashset, and Array or ordered collection into a single object. `RiftJS` does this by manipulating the fact that in JavaScript, arrays are implemented as objects, not fixed size memory, as in languages such as `Java` or `C`.
+RiftsJS is a Node package that implements the Rift data structure, an extended `Javascript` array that combines the functionality of a Hashmap, Hashset, and Array or ordered collection into a single object. `RiftJS` does this by manipulating the fact that in JavaScript, arrays are implemented as objects, not fixed size memory, as in languages such as `Java` or `C`.

 ####Arrays